The ROWBERRY One-Name Study

 Although this is called the ROWBERRY One-Name Study it also includes many variants, such as my own maiden name RUBERY.
 In fact these are the two most common variants found today, closely followed by ROWBURY and RUBERRY.
 Others still extant include REWBURY, ROBERY, ROEBURY, ROVERY, ROWBERY, ROWBORY, ROWBREE, ROWBREY, ROWBURREY, RUBBERY, RUBBRA, RUBRA, RUBREY and RUBURY.

 In the past many other variants have been noted, but as far as I am aware they are not still in use.
 In most cases it is impossible to say that present day variants are only linked to others using the same spelling as, due to inconsistencies in recording, changes were still occurring up to the beginning of the twentieth century.
-So if you are possessed of, or have a concern in, any of the above surnames I hope that you will find something of interest within these pages.
+So if you are possessed of, or have an interest in, any of the above surnames I hope that you will find something of interest within these pages.

 For a musical backgound while you read please click here.
 This is an arrangement of Elgar's Enigma Variations - a particularly appropriate piece.
 It is included by permission of Robert S Fidley © 1998.
 Click here for further details.